zzjjjiang/intro-git/readme.md

 A simple repo to help us learn Git.

 # Getting Started
-- Create a directory on your computer
+- Create a new directory on your computer
-- Type: `git clone git@gitlab.com:mburolla/git-intro.git`
+- In this new directory, clone this repo: `git clone git@gitlab.com:mburolla/git-intro.git`

 # Workflow
 -